Labbeti/dcase2024-task6-baseline/README.md

 ## Additional information
-- The code has been made for Ubuntu 20.04 and should work on more recent Ubuntu versions.
+- The code has been made for Ubuntu 20.04 and should work on more recent Ubuntu versions and Linux-based distributions.
 - The GPU used is NVIDIA GeForce RTX 2080 Ti.
 Training lasts for approximatively 2 hours in the default setting.
 - In this code, the clotho subsets are naming following the Clotho convention, not DCASE convention.
 See more information [on this page](https://aac-datasets.readthedocs.io/en/stable/data_subsets.html#clotho).